Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Encryption, authentication, integrity, keys and other services used for secure communication over networks.
 See also VPN and IPsec.

-A data structure with a unique name and sequence number that is used for configuring VPNs on the ASA.
+A data structure with a unique name and sequence number that is used for configuring VPNs on the adaptive security appliance.
 A crypto map selects data flows that need security processing and defines the policy for these flows and the crypto peer that traffic needs to go to.
 A crypto map is applied to an interface.
 Crypto maps contain the ACLs, encryption standards, peers, and other parameters necessary to specify security policies for VPNs using IKE and IPsec.
 See also VPN.

 Describes any method that manipulates data so that no attacker can read it.
 This is commonly achieved by data encryption and keys that are only available to the parties involved in the communication.